MAMware/court-jurdroids/docs/development.md

     # On macOS/Linux:
     source venv/bin/activate
 ```
 You should see `(venv)` prefixing your command prompt line.

-3.  **Install Dependencies:**
+### 3. Install Dependencies:
   Install all required packages, including development dependencies (like linters, formatters, testing tools if specified).

    # Ensure pip is up-to-date
 ```bash
         python -m pip install --upgrade pip
 ```